lanavasilieva/Syberry-Academy-Test-Task-For-Developers/intervals.md

 C C#/Db D D#/Eb E F F#/Gb G G#/Ab A A#/Bb B <br>

-For example, there is 4 semitones distance between C and E, 5 semitones distance between D and G, and 1 semitone distance between Bb and B. <br>
+For example, there are 4 semitones distance between C and E, 5 semitones distance between D and G, and 1 semitone distance between Bb and B. <br>

 If we add any accidentals to the notes that form an interval, by definition the notes do not change their degree.
 As a consequence, any interval has the same interval number as the corresponding [natural interval](https://en.wikipedia.org/wiki/Natural_(music)) (means an interval formed by the same notes without accidentals).
 For instance, the intervals C–G# (spanning 8 semitones) and C#–G (spanning 6 semitones) are fifths, like the corresponding natural interval C–G (7 semitones). <br>